evanwill/_drafts/_notes/linux-intro.md

 - **Out-of-the-box experience.** Do you want it to just work or are you willing to spend time customizing?
 Do you want all the applications pre-installed (openSUSE) or minimalist (Arch)?
 - **Community.** Do you want to search online and find hundreds of answers to your questions (Ubuntu), be part of a values driven community (Fedora), or get involved in a smaller forum of deeply invested enthusiasts (Arch)?
 - **Repositories.** Some distros have huge repos of applications (Debian), making installing new software secure and easy.
 Some are more up-to-date than others (Fedora).
 Others are more DIY (Arch).
 Some distros package only free and open software that meets their community guidelines (Fedora); others include commonly used, but non-free software, such as MP3 encodings (Ubuntu).
-- **Ecosystem.** Do you use a Linux server at work?
+- **Ecosystem.** Do you use a Linux server at work or some hobby project?
 Choose a distro from the same family to make life easier.
 - **Hardware support.** Unlike Windows, with Linux you don't have to install a bunch of drivers to get everything to work.
 However, some distros support a huge range of legacy hardware, while others have better support for the newest hardware built in.
 It is often difficult to run high performance graphics cards with out specific distro support.
 Distros have different versions of the Linux Kernel--the newest have upgraded features and performance baked in, but have less of the kinks worked out.
 - **Updates.** Do you want to install an OS that will be supported for a LONG time so that you won't have to upgrade or do you want the latest-and-greatest?
-Distros typically follow either a rolling or fixed release. *Rolling release* distros have a continuous stream of updates, you always have the latest software and never have to upgrade to a new version. *Fixed release* are more traditional and stable with incremental versions that require a large upgrade every so often.
+Distros typically follow either a rolling or fixed release. *Rolling release* distros have a continuous stream of updates, you always have the latest software and never have to upgrade to a new version (but may encounter some instability). *Fixed release* are more traditional and stable with incremental versions that require a large upgrade every so often.
 Fixed releases are often broken into latest and LTS (long term support)--if you want to install once, and use the system for years without needed to upgrade, choose an LTS.
 For example, Ubuntu normal releases are officially supported for nine months, LTS for five years.
 - **Installer!** In the past, Linux distros were confusing to install, a major barrier to adoption--Ubuntu really changed that, and some installers are still friendlier than others.
     - **Secure Boot UEFI**.
 If you have a newer computer, it will have Secure Boot UEFI which is only supported by the bigger Linux distros (Ubuntu, Fedora, SUSE)--otherwise you will have to tweak your UEFI / BIOS to get the installer to work.
     - **Dual booting.** Do you want to keep windows?
 Some installers make it easy (Ubuntu).

-My easy suggestion: use [Ubuntu](https://www.ubuntu.com/) or an [Ubuntu flavor](https://www.ubuntu.com/download/ubuntu-flavours).
+My easy suggestion: use [Ubuntu](https://www.ubuntu.com/) or an [Ubuntu flavor](https://ubuntu.com/download/flavours).
 The installer is easy to use (supports easy dual booting with Windows) and hardware support is great.
-It also has the largest beginner and intermediate user community, so help is always easily at hand via blogs, wikis, and forums--if you search for Linux help probably 90% of answers are about Ubuntu.
+It also has the largest beginner and intermediate user community, so help is always easily at hand via blogs, wikis, and forums--if you search for general Linux help majority of answers are about Ubuntu.
+If a piece of software provides Linux instructions or packages, it will include Ubuntu.

 But check out the [Major Distro Families](#major-distro-families) below for MORE suggestions!